StoryStocks.ai

 Open a stock page

 Pick a name from the Desk or look up any ticker.
-The stock page shows you the full picture: what archetype the business belongs to, what setup is active, how actionable it is, and what has historically happened when this pattern appears.
+The stock page shows the full framework profile: what archetype the business belongs to, what setup is active (if any), and what the historical evidence says about stocks in this situation.

 Look up a stock